-• A student who wishes to withdraw from all courses prior to the end of an enrollment period is expected to provide official notification of the intent to withdraw to the Advisor and Accommodations Coordinator or the Graduate Nursing Program Director, in accordance with College policy (per Bellin College Student Guide).
+- An undergraduate student who wishes to withdraw from all courses prior to the end of an enrollment period is expected to provide official notification of the intent to withdraw to the Academic Advisor.
 Notification may be made in person, in writing, by phone, or via e-mail.
-The withdrawal process begins with the student's notification of the intent to withdraw.
-The student is expected to meet with the Advisor or the Graduate Nursing Program Director to ensure that all documents are completed.
-The Exit form is initiated by the Advisor or the Graduate Nursing Program Director and is completed/reviewed as part of the exit/withdrawal process.
-If the student is not able to meet in person with the Advisor or the Graduate Nursing Program Director, the process may be completed remotely (via one or a combination of the following: phone, Zoom or Teams meeting, e-mail, US mail).
+The withdrawal process begins with the student's notification of the intent to withdraw. - The official withdrawal date will be the date the student provided notification of their intent to withdraw.